 I am the condiment queen.

 In my mind, condiments make a meal special.
-I love chutneys, garlic chili paste, and even weird stuff like fermented beancurd (check it out!).
-I’ve also been known to have five different kinds of salad dressing at one time, but it’s come to my attention that most store bought dressings are inferior.
+I love chutneys, garlic chili paste, and even weird stuff like fermented beancurd (check it out)!
+I’ve also been known to have five different kinds of salad dressing at one time, but it’s come to my attention that most store-bought dressings are inferior.
 I won’t say I never buy dressing anymore, but I’m reluctant to spend money on things I know aren’t good for my family’s health.
 And I’m skeptical of any health claims on product labels.

-What’s so bad about store bought dressing?
+What’s so bad about store-bought dressing?

-Hidden Valley Ranch dressing contains: soybean oil, water, egg yolk, sugar, salt, cultured nonfat buttermilk, natural flavors (soy), spices, less than 1% of: dried garlic, dried onion, vinegar, phosphoric acid, xanthan gum, modified food starch, monosodium glutatmate, artificial flavors, disodium phosphate, sorbic acid and calcium disodium EDTA as preservatives, disodium inosinate, and disodium guanylate.
+Hidden Valley Ranch dressing contains: soybean oil, water, egg yolk, sugar, salt, cultured nonfat buttermilk, natural flavors (soy), spices, and less than 1% of: dried garlic, dried onion, vinegar, phosphoric acid, xanthan gum, modified food starch, monosodium glutatmate, artificial flavors, disodium phosphate, sorbic acid and calcium disodium EDTA as preservatives, disodium inosinate, and disodium guanylate.

-It may be time to move beyond ranch dressing.
+It may be time to move beyond ranch dressing…

 On a trip to Italy with my husband I overheard a young American woman ask the server if they had ranch dressing.
-With a puzzled look, the server said “We don’t have ranch dressing in Italy”.
-Everywhere we went there was in fact only ONE kind of dressing—the one you made yourself with olive oil, balsamic vinegar and salt they brought out to you!
+With a puzzled look, the server said “We don’t have ranch dressing in Italy.”
+Everywhere we went there was, in fact, only ONE kind of dressing—the staple one you made yourself with the olive oil, balsamic vinegar and salt they brought out to you!

-But what if you want some variety?
+But what if you want more variety?